 During my visit to Lahore, I made sure not to miss the Wagah border closing ceremony, a daily affair held at around 4pm Lahore time / 4:30pm Amritsar time.
 It is a highly colorful ceremony which symbolizes the intense rivalry between the two countries.

 The ceremony can be watched from either the Indian or Pakistani side – as long as you have the requisite visas.
 The Indian side is typically a lot more crowded and livelier but if getting the best seats is your priority, there is a higher chance of getting one at the Pakistan side.

 Most visitors arrive a good hour before the actual ceremony.
 There are a number of entertainers at either side lifting the mood.
 You’ll also see popcorn sellers.
 The highlight of the ceremony occurs when you see soldiers from either side of the border marching to the gate and kicking as high as possible with unbelievable flexibility.

 I spent the few evenings I had in Lahore in the atmospheric Food Street.
 There are a number of so-called food streets in the city including some really traditional ones.
 The one opposite the Badshahi Mosque is perhaps the most sanitized ( and expensive) version.

-Cooco’s Den is the most well-known among the restaurants in this area and has been featured by media outlets such as Financial Times and by the Pilot Guides travel documentary when they visited Pakistan.
-Another option is Haveli which is just next door.
+Cooco’s Den (daily, 12PM to 1AM) is the most well-known among the restaurants in this area and has been featured by media outlets such as Financial Times and by the Pilot Guides travel documentary when they visited Pakistan.
+Another option is Haveli (1PM to 1AM, starts from 9AM on Saturdays and Sundays) which is just next door.
 Food here is slightly cheaper than Cooco’s Den and the rooftop restaurant comes with an even better view of the Badshahi Mosque in the distance.
 Both venues serve Pakistani dishes so expect plenty of curry and kebabs.